 As your body processes sugars, glycation also generates free radicals — unstable atoms that can bounce around the body like wrecking balls damaging cells and DNA — which sets off a chain reaction, Talakoub explains, making your skin, “more susceptible to other types of damage, such as sun exposure and cigarette smoke.”

-Detoxing your skin from sugar isn’t easy.
+Detoxing your skin from sugar is not easy.
 Remember the inflammation sugar causes in the body?
 Those inflammatory cells circulate in your blood stream for months so they can take a long time to disappear from your system, Talakoub explains.
 “So, even a cheat meal can cause skin and gut disruption for several months,” she says.

 For those looking to improve their skin by cutting out sugar, she says it can take anywhere from three to six months to see the full impact.